Matrix majorization in large samples: Introduction

 For $d=2$, the maps $D_{\mathuline{\alpha}}(P)$ specialize to certain {\it R\'{e}nyi divergences}, namely to $D_{\alpha_1}(p^{(1)}\|p^{(2)})$ for $\alpha_1 \in [\frac{1}{2},1) \cup (1,\infty)$ and similarly to $D_{\alpha_2}(p^{(2)}\|p^{(1)})$ for $\alpha_2 \in [\frac{1}{2}, 1) \cup (1, \infty)$, where

-These quantities already appear in known necessary and sufficient conditions for asymptotic and catalytic relative majorization (see, e.g.,~\cite{Brandao2014,GoToma2022,Mu_et_al_2020}).
+These quantities already appear in known necessary and sufficient conditions for relative majorization in large samples and in the catalytic regime (see, e.g.,~\cite{Brandao2014,GoToma2022,Mu_et_al_2020}).
 Thus, it is not surprising that the maps presented above for general $d\geq2$ are natural extensions of the R\'{e}nyi divergences; in particular, they are additive under tensor products and satisfy a data-processing inequality, i.e., they are monotonically non-increasing when a stochastic map is applied to all vectors.